gabeeramo1515/Free-For-All/README.md

 # About:
-This is a repository dedicated to providing knowledge about different types of frogs.
+This is a repository dedicated to providing knowledge about different types of frogs (some toads).
 A frog is any member of a diverse and largely carnivorous group of short-bodied, tailless amphibians composing the order **Anura** ( *without tail* in ancient greek).
 There are about 5,000 total **Anura** species.

 ![Phrog](https://i.kym-cdn.com/photos/images/newsfeed/001/488/258/74e.gif)